-The facilities will provide high-spec, modern, accessible environments for those working in and visiting the building for business and/or education purposes, that will be of particular benefit to people with a disability and all proposed development will be fully compliant with the Disability Discrimination Act and Equality Act to ensure ease of access and navigation and encourage participation in public life.
+The facility itself will provide a high-spec, modern, accessible environment for those working in and visiting the building for business and/or education purposes, that will be of particular benefit to people with a disability and all proposed development will be fully compliant with the Disability Discrimination Act and Equality Act to ensure ease of access and navigation and encourage participation in public life.

-The construction and development of the Factory of the Future and planned enhancements to the NITC and NIACE (AMIC Composites) provides an opportunity to enhance physical facilities in ways that promote equality of opportunity and encourage participation in public life.
+The extension to and refurbishment of the existing building provides an opportunity to enhance physical facilities in ways that promote equality of opportunity and encourage participation in public life.